numpy/numpy/doc/source/user/whatisnumpy.rst

 NumPy fully supports an object-oriented approach, starting, once again, with `~numpy.ndarray`.
 For example, `~numpy.ndarray` is a class, possessing numerous methods and attributes.
-Many of its methods are mirrored by functions in the outer-most NumPy namespace, allowing the programmer to code in whichever paradigm they prefer.
+Many of its methods are mirrored by functions in the outermost NumPy namespace, allowing the programmer to code in whichever paradigm they prefer.
 This flexibility has allowed the NumPy array dialect and NumPy `~numpy.ndarray` class to become the *de-facto* language of multi-dimensional data interchange used in Python.